SAP-samples/teched2024-DA180/exercises/ex21/README.md

 >:bulb: If you select the column in any diagram node you can trace the lineage back to the source.

-5. Go to the association which points to the dimension ***Product*** and maintain the mapping (Product ID to Product ID) as this got lost because of the join.
+5. Go to the association which points to the dimension ***Product*** and maintain the mapping (Product ID to Product ID) as this has been removed because of the join.

 6. In the model properties, add a new Data Access Control.
 <br>![](images/00_00_0010.png)